Information for college students on coming to University College Birmingham over the summer

 Should I get tested if I've recently had Covid-19?

 If you have tested positive for Covid-19 recently (i.e. within the last 90 days), we do not advise you to get a test.
 You are very unlikely to be infected again so quickly, and the test may still show you as positive, although you should not still be infectious.
-You should email email@example.com to let us know if you have recently tested positive, so we know not to expect you to be tested by us.
+You should email firstname.lastname@example.org to let us know if you have recently tested positive.
 You will not need a doctor’s note as we have a record of this.

 If your positive test was more than 3 months ago, you will need to continue to get tested.